awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-chatbot-slackchannelconfiguration.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `GuardrailPolicies`  <a name="cfn-chatbot-slackchannelconfiguration-guardrailpolicies"></a>
 The list of IAM policy ARNs that are applied as channel guardrails\.
 The AWS managed 'AdministratorAccess' policy is applied as a default if this is not set\.
-Currently, only 1 IAM policy is supported\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IamRoleArn`  <a name="cfn-chatbot-slackchannelconfiguration-iamrolearn"></a>
 The ARN of the IAM role that defines the permissions for AWS Chatbot\.
-This is a user\-definworked role that AWS Chatbot will assume\.
+This is a user\-defined role that AWS Chatbot will assume\.
 This is not the service\-linked role\.
 For more information, see [IAM Policies for AWS Chatbot](https://docs.aws.amazon.com/chatbot/latest/adminguide/chatbot-iam-policies.html)\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)